WHAT THE HECK IS SIBO?

 Diet Changes to Help Curb SIBO

-The nasty bacteria which cause SIBO survive and thrive on carbohydrates.
+The nasty bacteria cause SIBO to survive and thrive on carbohydrates.
 So limiting carbohydrates prevents these nasty little buggers from growing.
 You may also benefit from limiting fermentable foods.

-Fermentable foods or FODMAPs are short-chain carbohydrate which are commonly present in dairy products, grains and certain fruits and veggies.
+Fermentable foods or FODMAPs are short-chain carbohydrates that are commonly present in dairy products, grains, and certain fruits and veggies.
 Cutting back on eating these foods may help to relieve SIBO symptoms and also help you identify which foods are a trigger for you.

 Fermentable foods include:

 - fruits, honey, foods with added sugars (fructose and glucose)